natsunoyuki/diffuser_tools/README.md

 diffusers==0.24.0
 huggingface_hub==0.19.4
 omegaconf==2.3.0
+compel==2.0.2
 ```

 ## Usage
-There are two main ways to use the `diffuser_tools` package.
-1. Using the `Text2ImagePipe` class.
-2. Using `diffuser_tools` functions.
+The `Text2ImagePipe` class contains the pipeline for loading and running stable diffusion models with the `diffusers` package.

-The `Text2ImagePipe` class is the more recent method of using `diffuser_tools`, while the `diffuser_tools` functions are less recent and are kept for legacy purposese.
+ method of using `diffuser_tools`, while the `diffuser_tools` functions are less recent and are kept for legacy purposese.

-## ① Using the `Text2ImagePipe` Class
 The `Text2ImagePipe` class contains the functionalities required to load pre-trained stable diffusion model safetensors, LoRA weight safetensors, use CLIP skip, and calculate prompt/negative prompt embeddings.

 ```